Leandro Manuel Emede

 Leandro Manuel Emede (born 1980 in San Isidro, Buenos Aires Argentina) is a film editor and director.

 He studied graphic design and music video production at the University of Southern California, School of Cinematic Arts in Los Angeles.

-From 2006 to 2010 he worked as head of the video department at La Sterpia, the famous Oliviero Toscani studio.
+From 2006 to 2010 he worked as head of the video department at La Sterpia, the Oliviero Toscani studio.

 He is the co-founder, with Nicolò Cerioni, of the Milan-based Sugarkane studio.
-Sugarkane creates music videos, film, live show DVDs, editorials, photos, fashion videos and more.
+Sugarkane creates music videos, film, live show DVDs, editorials, photographs and fashion videos.

-In September 2013 the critically acclaimed concert film In Questa Notte Fantastica with Lorenzo Jovanotti, directed by both Leandro Manuel Emede and Nicolo Cerioni, was broadcast in primetime on RAI 1, the first channel of Italian television.
+In September 2013 the concert film In Questa Notte Fantastica with Lorenzo Jovanotti, directed by both Leandro Manuel Emede and Nicolo Cerioni, was broadcast in primetime on RAI 1, the first channel of Italian television.